Julia gazing in awe at redwoods in Santa Cruz.

 My approach and values

 I aim to be an ally to your inner world, creating a space that feels spacious, loving, slow, and gentle.
-My style is often described as warm, authentic, curious, soothing, and playful.
+My style is often described as warm, curious, soothing, and playful.

 My approach and values are influenced by the principles of The Hakomi Method: